ellielle/gw2-wiki-dark/README.md

 # GW2 Wiki Dark Mode

-This simple extension automatically sets the color theme for the [official GW2 wiki](https://wiki.guildwars2.com/wiki/Main_Page) to their Vector dark theme without needing to be logged in.
+This extension automatically sets the color theme for the [official GW2 wiki](https://wiki.guildwars2.com/wiki/Main_Page) to their Vector dark theme without needing to be logged in.

+I was tired of the blindingly white default skin for the wiki, but didn't want to have to sign in to use the dark theme.

-If you are on a version lower than `0.3.0`, I recommend updating.
+> If you are on a version lower than `0.3.0`, I recommend updating.
 This extension no longer needs to be built and is no longer in TypeScript.

 <br>

 <div align="center">